Renminbi: Coins

 In 1953, aluminium ¥0.01, ¥0.02, and ¥0.05 coins began being struck for circulation, and were first introduced in 1955.
 These depict the national emblem on the obverse (front) and the name and denomination framed by wheat stalks on the reverse (back).
 In 1980, brass ¥0.1, ¥0.2, and ¥0.5 and cupro-nickel ¥1 coins were added, although the ¥0.1 and ¥0.2 were only produced until 1981, with the last ¥0.5 and ¥1 issued in 1985.
 All jiǎo coins depicted similar designs to the fēn coins while the yuán depicted the Great Wall of China.

 In 1991, a new coinage was introduced, consisting of an aluminium ¥0.1, brass ¥0.5 and nickel-clad steel ¥1.
 These were smaller than the previous jiǎo and yuán coins and depicted flowers on the obverse and the national emblem on the reverse.
 Issuance of the aluminium ¥0.01 and ¥0.02 coins ceased in 1991, with that of the ¥0.05 halting in 1994.
 The small coins were still struck for annual uncirculated mint sets in limited quantities, and from the beginning of 2005, the ¥0.01 coin got a new lease on life by being issued again every year since then up to present.

 New designs of the ¥0.1, ¥0.5 (now brass-plated steel), and ¥1 (nickel-plated steel) were again introduced in between 1999 and 2002.
 The ¥0.1 was significantly reduced in size, and in 2005 its composition was changed from aluminium to more durable nickel-plated steel.
 An updated version of these coins was announced in 2019.
 While the overall design is unchanged, all coins including the ¥0.5 are now of nickel-plated steel, and the ¥1 coin was reduced in size.

-The frequency of usage of coins varies between different parts of China, with coins typically being more popular in urban areas (with ¥0.5 and ¥1 coins used in vending machines), and small notes being more popular in rural areas.
+The frequency of usage of coins varies between different parts of China, with coins typically being more popular in urban areas (with 5-jiǎo and 1-yuán coins used in vending machines), and small notes being more popular in rural areas.
 Older fēn and large jiǎo coins are uncommonly still seen in circulation, but are still valid in exchange.

 Banknotes

-As of 2020, there have been five series of renminbi banknotes issued by the People's Republic of China:
+As of 2025, there have been five series of renminbi banknotes issued by the People's Republic of China: